Julia's Eyes

 Dir.
 Guillem Morales

-Themes of sight, seeing, visibility, invisibility, identity and how others perceive us – if they even notice us - give the film greater scope and at times it is glowingly unconventional and thought-provoking.
+Themes of perception and identity give the film greater scope and at times it is glowingly unconventional and thought-provoking.
 The terror and frustration of having our worlds plunged into perpetual darkness and not being able to perceive those around us is effortlessly conveyed, not only through Morales’ visual trickery and moody atmosphere, but also Belén Rueda’s (The Orphanage) touching performance as the central character.
-She carries the film and we believe in her, willing her to find answers before it is too late.
+She carries the film and we will her to find answers before it is too late.
 The scenes in which she returns home, blindfolded after her operation, and under strict instruction not to remove the bandages, unflinchingly depict her attempts to familiarise herself with her new, dark world.
-Rueda gives a raw performance of a strong woman reduced to helplessness with heartrending assuredness.
+Rueda provides a truthful, dignified performance as a resilient woman coming to terms with the helplessness she feels.